Marcel1802/teamspeak_custom_bot/README.md

-### Creating a 'settings.yaml' in the same directory as the jar files is necessary
+### This 'settings.yaml' will be created next to your .JAR

     general_ip: 127.0.0.1
     general_virtualServerID: 1